Portugal health minister quits after pregnant Indian woman dies; probe ordered | Health

 Local media reported that the pregnant tourist died while being moved from Lisbon's Santa Maria Hospital - the largest in Portugal - because its neonatology unit was full.

-Her baby was delivered in good health following an emergency cesarean section, authorities said.
+Her baby was delivered in good health following an emergency caesarean section, authorities said.
 An investigation into the woman's death has been launched, the report said.

 There have been similar incidents across Portugal in recent months - including the separate deaths of two infants whose mothers had apparently been transferred between hospitals and endured long delays, it said.

-Portugal's shortage of health staff, especially those specializing in gynecology and obstetrics, has led to the government considering hiring from abroad.
+Portugal's shortage of health staff, especially those specialising in gynaecology and obstetrics, has led to the government considering hiring from abroad.

 Speaking to local outlet RTP, the chair of the Portuguese doctors association Miguel Guimaraes said Temido quit because she did not have any way of resolving the current crisis - before going on to praise her record in office.